Goliath tracked mine: Service

 Goliaths were used on all fronts where the Wehrmacht fought, beginning in early 1942.
 They were used principally by specialized Panzer and combat engineer units.
 Goliaths were used in Italy at Anzio in April 1944, and against the Polish resistance during the Warsaw Uprising in 1944.
 A few Goliaths were also seen on the beaches of Normandy during D-Day, though most were rendered inoperative after artillery blasts severed their command cables.
 Allied troops encountered a small number of Goliaths in the Maritime Alps following the landings in southern France in August 1944, with at least one being used successfully against a vehicle of the 509th Parachute Infantry Battalion.

 Although a total of 7,564 Goliaths were produced, the single-use weapon was not considered a success due to high unit cost, low speed (just above 6 km/h), poor ground clearance (just 11.4 cm), the vulnerable control cable, and thin armour which could not protect the vehicle from small-arms fire.
 The Goliath was also too big and heavy to be easily man-portable.
 They mostly failed to reach their targets, although the effect was considerable when they did.

 Large numbers of Goliaths were captured by the Allies.
 Although they were examined with interest by Allied intelligence, they were seen as having little military value.
 Some were used by the United States Army Air Force as aircraft tugs, although they quickly broke down as the disposable vehicles were not designed for sustained use.

-The Goliath helped lay the foundation for post-war advances in remote-controlled vehicle technologies.

 Romanian version

-During 1944, Romania designed and built its own model of remote-controlled tracked mine, known as "Romanian Goliath", due to lack of information about its actual name.
-However, it was markedly different from its German counterpart.
-The few surviving photos show that the vehicle had no armour, and it is not known if that was ever changed.
-It did have some logistical improvements, however, as the Romanian-designed chassis allowed it to cross trenches and craters much better than its German counterparts.
-Little is known about the vehicle, other than that it never went beyond the prototype stage and that it weighed about two tonnes.
+In the years leading up to the Second World War, Romania designed and built its own model of remote-controlled tracked mine, commonly known as "Romanian Goliath", but officially designated "Torpila terestră dirijată Eremia" ("Eremia guided land torpedo").
+It was markedly different from its later German counterpart.
+The few surviving photos show that the vehicle, unlike the German Goliath, had no armour at all, and it is not known if that was ever changed.
+The Romanian-designed chassis allowed it to cross trenches and craters much better than its German counterpart.
+Little more is known about the vehicle, other than that it never went beyond the prototype stage and that it weighed about two tonnes.